Tinkerforge/doc/en/source/Software/API_Bindings_C.rst

 pain in the ass to provide them for all combinations of architectures and operating systems.
-This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems, such as Linux and Mac OS X, etc.).
+This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems, such as Linux and macOS, etc.).

 Because there is no precompiled library for the C/C++ bindings there is nothing to install as such.
 The recommended way of using the bindings is to include their